Our Firm Corrects the Wrongs Caused by Misclassification of Independent Contractors in Atlanta

 Learn how misclassification can affect your rights and what you can do about it

 For more information about employee and independent contractor classifications, contact DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC.
 Call us at 470-443-0524 or contact us online to schedule your free initial telephone appointment with our skilled attorneys.
-Our office has free parking available and is ADA accessible.
+Our Atlanta office has convenient on and off-street parking and is ADA accessible.